Skip to main content

 Overview

-Ficus lyrata is the fiddle leaf fig (banjo fig), an evergreen tree growing 72-120 inches (180-300 cm / 6-10 feet) tall indoors (to 40-50 feet / 12-15 m in the wild) and 36-72 inches (90-180 cm / 3-6 feet) wide.
-Large dark green glossy fiddle-shaped (lyrate) leaves 10-15 inches (25-38 cm) long and 6-10 inches (15-25 cm) wide with prominent light green veining and wavy margins.
-The species name 'lyrata' means 'lyre-shaped.'
-In the fig family (Moraceae).
-The genus Ficus contains over 800 species.
-Grown primarily as an indoor houseplant in temperate climates — outdoors only in zones 10-12.
-All Ficus species exude a milky white latex sap when cut: the sap is mildly toxic if ingested and causes contact dermatitis on skin.
-Sensitive to environmental changes — leaf drop is the primary stress response to moving, drafts, low light, overwatering, or underwatering.
-Overwatering and root rot are the most common causes of failure.
-Bright indirect light: no direct afternoon sun (leaf scorch).
-Allow the top 1-2 inches (2.5-5 cm) of soil to dry between waterings.
-Native to western Africa (Sierra Leone to Cameroon) in tropical lowland rainforest.
-Zones 10-12 outdoors.
-Growth rate is moderate.
+Ficus lyrata (fiddle leaf fig, banjo fig) is an evergreen tree in the family Moraceae reaching 72-120 inches (180-300 cm / 6-10 feet) tall indoors and 40-50 feet (12-15 m) in the wild, and 36-72 inches (90-180 cm / 3-6 feet) wide in container culture.
+Leaves are large, dark green, glossy, leathery, fiddle-shaped (lyrate) 10-15 inches (25-38 cm) long and 6-10 inches (15-25 cm) wide, carrying prominent light green veining and wavy margins.
+The species name lyrata means 'lyre-shaped'.
+The genus Ficus contains more than 800 species worldwide.
+Grown primarily as an indoor houseplant in temperate climates; outdoors only in USDA zones 10-12.
+All Ficus species exude a milky white latex sap when cut; the sap is mildly toxic if ingested and can cause contact dermatitis on skin.
+Plants are sensitive to environmental changes: leaf drop is the primary stress response to moving, drafts, low light, overwatering, or underwatering.
+Overwatering and root rot are the main causes of failure.
+Growth rate is moderate; the species reaches its indoor mature size in 3-5 years.

 Native Range

-Native to western Africa (Sierra Leone to Cameroon), growing in tropical lowland rainforest.
+Ficus lyrata is native to western Africa from Sierra Leone to Cameroon, growing in tropical lowland rainforest.

 Suggested Uses

 Grown as an indoor houseplant in containers of at least 5 gallons (19 L).
+The large fiddle-shaped glossy leaves are the year-round feature.
 Bright indirect light.
-The large fiddle-shaped glossy leaves.
 Sensitive to environmental changes.
-Milky latex sap — toxic to pets and a skin irritant.
+Milky latex sap is toxic to pets and a skin irritant.
 Zones 10-12 outdoors.

 How to Identify

-Identified by large dark green glossy fiddle-shaped (lyrate) leaves 10-15 inches (25-38 cm) with prominent light green veining and wavy margins on an upright tree.
-The fiddle leaf shape and the large glossy leaves are diagnostic.
-Milky latex sap when cut.
+Identified by the large dark green glossy fiddle-shaped (lyrate) leaves 10-15 inches (25-38 cm) long and 6-10 inches (15-25 cm) wide with prominent light green veining and wavy margins, borne on an upright tree.
+The lyrate leaf shape and the large glossy leaves separate the species from all other commonly grown Ficus houseplants.
+Milky white latex sap when cut is diagnostic for the genus.
 In Moraceae.

 Appearance